mishiesmunchies/mishiesmunchies.github.io/pages/order.md

 <div class="note"></div>
 SPECIAL OFFER - Get a free box of cinnamon rolls for every 2 boxes bought using your referral!
 For more information, read about our [Referrals Program.](referrals)

-## Order Status: OPEN
+## Order Status: CLOSED
-Pick-up Date: Tuesday, May 3, 2022
+Pick-up Date: TBD

-Last Day to Order: Wednesday, May 4, 2022
+Last Day to Order: TBD

 Follow us [@mishiesmunchies](https://www.instagram.com/mishiesmunchies/) to stay updated!